 While we consider the important questions that are raised by the presence of Confucius Institutes on U.S. campuses – especially in the context of current White House “America First” rhetoric, policies, and personnel – it’s an opportune time to consider how Public Diplomacy through education has been used in the past.

-A look at current trends in education and international student mobility in the Russian Federation.
-Includes an overview of the education system, a survey of recent changes and reforms, and a guide to institutions and qualifications.
-Learn more.
+Current trends in education and international student mobility in Nepal: Includes an overview of the education system, and a guide to institutions and qualifications.

 Since early 2017, various iterations of a U.S. government travel ban that targets several Muslim-majority countries have affected international students at campuses across the country.
 WENR looks at practical supports for affected students.